Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Related work

-Algorithm selection techniques learn a model offline to attempt to choose the best algorithm out of a portfolio of options offline for a given problem instance, and have been applied to a number of problems.
-See, e.g.,~\cite{aslib} for an overview.
-In contrast to these approaches, we seek to \emph{learn a heuristic} directly for a problem in DLTS.
+Learning mechanisms have been successfully applied within search procedures to select which heuristics to apply online (e.g. the DASH method introduced by~\cite{liberto2016}.
+Furthermore, in algorithm selection techniques a machine learning model is used to attempt to choose the best algorithm out of a portfolio of options for a given problem instance.
+These methods have been applied to a number of problems.
+See, e.g.,~\cite{aslib} and~\cite{kotthoff2016algorithm} for an overview.
+Our work is inspired by the approach of~\cite{silver2016}, in which two DNNs are used to guide a Monte Carlo tree search to play the game Go.

-\subsection{Learning in exact solvers}
+We split our further discussion of literature regarding learning and optimization into three parts.
+First, we describe approaches that use machine learning techniques to obtain an exact solution.
+We then make note of relevant combinations of learning techniques in heuristics.
+Finally, we discuss approaches using deep learning to solve optimization problems.

-\cite{lodi2017}, together with comments from~\cite{dilkina2017}, provide an overview of methods applying learning to the problems of variable and node selection in MIP.
-Several of the articles identified by~\cite{lodi2017} are of particular relevance to our work on DLTS so we describe them here.
+\subsubsection{Learning in exact solvers}

-\cite{he2014} propose a method to learn a node ordering over open nodes in a branch-and-bound search.
-The features used for learning are similar to the DASH approach, but instead of guessing a branching heuristic at a node, the method identifies the next node to explore during search.
-A key difference to DLTS is that we use standard search strategies to order nodes and learn the order in which the branches of nodes should be explored.
-An advantage of DLTS is that we do not have to form a ranking over potentially hundreds or thousands of nodes.
-Instead, we only form a ranking over the branches of a node, but nonetheless have a strong heuristic guiding our search.
+\cite{lodi2017}, together with comments from~\cite{dilkina2017}, provide an overview of methods applying learning to the problems of variable and node selection in \add{mixed-integer programming (MIP)}.
+Some of the articles identified by~\cite{lodi2017} are of particular relevance to our work on DLTS so we describe them here.

 Several methods have been developed to provide a surrogate for \emph{strong branching} scores, which are a way of ranking the possible branches during a MIP branch-and-bound search.
-These approaches approximate the scores faster than the true values can be calculated. \cite{khalil2016} learn a model for predicting the rank of the scores of strong branching.
-They use features derived from the search trajectory and show speed ups using their method versus CPLEX without certain heuristics. \cite{alvarez2017} also approximates strong branching scores.
-In contrast, DLTS directly predicts which branch to take, cutting out the intermediary step of trying to predict branching scores.
+These approaches approximate the scores faster than the true values can be calculated. \cite{khalil2016} learn a model for predicting the ranking of the scores of strong branching.
+They use features derived from the search trajectory and show speed-ups using their method versus CPLEX. \cite{alvarez2017} also approximate strong branching scores.
+In contrast to these methods DLTS is trained on (near-) optimal solutions rather than strong branching scores or other values produced during search.
+Furthermore, the predictions from the DLTS branching network form more than a simple ranking over branching decisions.
+The branching network produces a probability distribution over branches, which provides a confidence level in each branch.